gridbugs/hackmd-posts/ocaml-lsp-learning.md

 I see references to `fileutils` and a bunch of other external libraries I'm using in my project.

-But digging through the dune source code it looks like this is a custom format Dune uses to store internal state to disk so it doesn't have to recompute it on subsequent runs:
+But digging through the Dune source code it looks like this is a custom format Dune uses to store internal state to disk so it doesn't have to recompute it on subsequent runs:
 ```